ReactiveBayes/ReactiveMP.jl/docs/src/examples/overview.md

 - [Multivariate Gaussian Mixture](@ref examples-multivariate-gaussian-mixture): This example implements variational Bayesian inference in a multivariate Gaussian mixture model with mean-field assumption.
 - [Gamma Mixture](@ref examples-gamma-mixture): This example implements one of the experiments outlined in https://biaslab.github.io/publication/mp-based-inference-in-gmm/ .
 - [Custom nonlinear node](@ref examples-custom-nonlinear-node): This example shows how to build an arbitrary factor node for non-linear function using sample list approximation.
+- [Missing data](@ref examples-missing-data): This examples show how to extend basic functionality of ReactiveMP to support missing data points.